Boltonia [bol-TO-nee-uh] is a genus of plants mostly native to North America, including the Great Plains and the Mississippi Valley.

 Adding dish soap to the water may also help remove the critters.

-If the pests remain, use an insecticide (neem oil) but avoid bringing the plant back indoors until the infestation is gone.
+If the pests remain, use an insecticide (organic neem oil) but avoid bringing the plant back indoors until the infestation is gone.

 Outdoor plants may attract insects and butterflies.
 However, they rarely pose a threat.